The formula of functional group for aldehyde is :

 Why practise Carbon and its Compounds PYQs?

-Carbon and its Compounds has appeared in the 1 Class 10 Science exam we track between 2024, with questions worth 1, 5 marks.
+Carbon and its Compounds has appeared in 5 Class 10 Science exams we track between 2022–2026, with questions worth 1, 2, 3, 5 marks.
 CBSE Board examiners consistently reuse concepts and question patterns from this topic — practising its previous year questions is the most reliable way to know exactly what to expect in your exam.

 Other Science chapters